cs1302uga/cs1302-tutorials/unix/README.rst

 .. figure:: img/bash-version-demo.svg

 * Odin may have recieved updates since this tutorial was written.
-     What version of ``bash`` is available when you login to Odin?
+  What version of ``bash`` is available when you are logged in?

 You can even use ``bash`` to run ``bash``.